 There is no risk of Yellow Fever in South Africa.
 You will not need an immunization prior to moving.
 However, if you plan to travel to a yellow fever risk area, you will need an immunization and the corresponding certificate to get back into South Africa.
 Like malaria prophylaxis, yellow fever vaccines and certificates are a matter of routine for South Africa doctors.

-Over The Counter Medicines in South Africa
+Over The Counter Medications in South Africa

 Not being able to buy certain over the counter (OTC) medicines in your new country of residence is a common concern among expats.
 However, the opposite can also be true – finding medicines you were previously unable to get without prescription.
 Based on a short reader survey, I’ve grouped the most common drugs by their availability in the United States versus South Africa (sorry, Europe and Asia).